 Period of Initial Eligibility (PIE)

 A time during which you or your eligible family members may enroll in benefits plans.
-A PIE starts on the first day of eligibility (for example, the day you are hired into a position that makes you eligible for medical coverage).
-For web transactions, a PIE ends 31-days later.
-For paper form transactions, the PIE is 31-days OR on the last working day of that 31-day period, whichever comes first.
+You have only 31 days from your first day at work (or first day in an appointment that makes you newly eligible for benefits) to enroll in your health and welfare benefits and 90 days to enroll in primary retirement benefits.
+New faculty members have a second 31-day period of eligibility that begins on their first day on campus.
 A new PIE may result from a change in family status, a change in employment status, immigration status change, faculty start date, leave without pay, and/or loss of other group coverage.
-Please see UC Group Insurance Regulations for restrictions.
+Enroll online by signing in to UCPath.

 Late Enrollment (HIPAA)